 Finally, in 1996 the Company also began to focus efforts on selling its services directly to payors of laboratory services.
 As a result of that focus, the Company entered into an agreement with PCS Health Systems, Inc. ("PCS"), a leading pharmacy benefit management company with 58 million covered lives, to provide laboratory services as an extension of the PCS prescription card services.
-Through this agreement patients will be provided with identification cards indicating beneficiary eligibility for both prescription benefits and the Company's testing services.
-The Company will provide the testing services as requested and bill PCS based on a predetermined fee schedule.
-The Company will pay PCS certain percentage and fixed fees for adjudication of claims.
+Through this agreement patients will be provided with identification cards indicating beneficiary eligibility for both prescription benefits and the Company will pay PCS certain percentage and fixed fees for adjudication of claims.
 One of the advantages of the PCS agreements is that patient eligibility will be determined at the time of testing through interface with the PCS information system which will expedite processing of the claim for reimbursement.